Star Wars: The Bad Batch gets off to an intense start on Disney Plus

 It was hard to know what to expect from Star Wars: The Bad Batch.
 After The Clone Wars' incredible final season, it seemed unlikely the followup CGI animated series could reach those same dizzying heights as it shifted focus from beloved Jedi heroes to a squad of enhanced clones.

-Fans needn't have worried though: The 70-minute first episode of The Bad Batch, on Disney Plus May 4, hits as hard as peak Clone Wars.
+Fans needn't have worried though: The 70-minute first episode of The Bad Batch, which hit Disney Plus on Star Wars Day, May 4, hits as hard as peak Clone Wars.
 Kicking off during the events of Revenge of the Sith, it offers another perspective on Order 66 as Darth Sidious seizes control of the galaxy and clone troopers turn on their Jedi allies.

 Last time we saw the titular squad, they worked together seamlessly -- giving plenty of engaging action with little sense of danger.
 The new show wisely ratchets up the tension by having the Bad Batch react to Order 66 in conflicting ways, creating a delicious sense of mistrust among the team.